oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

 performing repeated actions of self-modification.)

 (But to spell out the details of that "yes" would require filling out the "theory of programming" mentioned in the summary.
-As I said there, I consider it obvious that this can be done, and I would not be surprised if that's well known and/or also considered obvious by other people.
-One reason I don't know whether it's considered obvious is that it's a simple special case of a more general "theory of programming" I have which doesn't seem to be obvious or well-known.
+As I said there, I consider it obvious that this can be done, and I would not be surprised if that's well known and/or considered obvious by other people.
+One reason I don't know whether it's considered obvious is that it's a simple special case of a more general "theory of programming" I have, which doesn't seem to be obvious or well-known.
 I hope to write more about those things in a future post.)

-[updates 3 & 4, 10/28:

 It's worth pointing out that
 although my formalization separates "safety" and "efficacy"